theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/install-report-custom-function-module.md

 The report component requires the installation of a custom function module in your SAP system.<br>
 If you cannot install the function mudule, turn to your SAP Basis team for help.

+{: .box-note}
+**Note:** As of

 ### Installation
 Install the function module using the transport request *Z_XTRACT_IS_REMOTE_REPORT-transport.zip*. <br> The transport request is located in the following installation directory: `C:\Program Files\[XtractProduct]\ABAP\Report\Z_XTRACT_IS_REMOTE_REPORT-transport.zip`.

+### Authority Objects for Z_XTRACT_IS_REMOTE_REPORT

+There are 2 ways of

+- You can use a custom authorization object Z_TS_PROG to verify that the SAP user is allowed to extract a report, see []().
+- You can use authenthication groups with the authorization object S_PROGRAM to grant access to reports, see [Authorizing Access to Specific Reports](https://kb.theobald-software.com/sap/authorizing-access-to-specific-reports).

 ### SAP Standard Data Type TAB512